-We visited the Regional museum of Puebla but to be honest it was a bit boring as there were no English signage and it was one of the more expensive museums.
+We visited the Regional Museum of Puebla but to be honest it was a bit boring as there was no English signage and it was one of the more expensive museums.
 We wish we had gone to the fun looking Science museum instead.

-Another great attraction connected with the history of Cinco de Mayo are the secret tunnels that run underneath the city.
+Another great attraction connected with the history of Cinco de Mayo is the secret tunnels that run underneath the city.

 A little way from the hill you can find the entrance to the tunnels which run for a couple of km underground and are full of old relics and information about their history.

-There is also a short stretch of tunnel and an underground bridge on the other side of town which your tunnel ticket includes.
+There is also a short stretch of tunnel, with an underground bridge on the other side of town which your tunnel ticket includes.